 With the Nike SB Team Classic shoe’s timeless design and streamlined shape, it looks like it has the makings of a classic kick that endures trends and endless outfits.
 Choose from this pair’s many colorway options and let its hues be the focal point of your look by opting for an outfit with a contrasting color with the shoe.
 Or you could play with stylish color blocking to complement your kick, keeping you stylish on and off the board.

 This low-top shoe’s slim profile, unique construction, and tech features are the Nike SB Team Classic shoes’ main selling points.
-Its stretchable internal bootie constructed with smooth sidewalls directly connected to the outsole provides a comfortable sock-like fit that’s lightweight and supportive.
+Its stretchable internal cleatie constructed with smooth sidewalls directly connected to the outsole provides a comfortable sock-like fit that’s lightweight and supportive.
 A cupsole rests underneath all these for excellent flexibility and cushioning, while unique traction pattern graces the outsole to help disperse pressure with every step and provide superior grip at the same time.

-Seeing that skateboarding grow more and more popular in the mid-90s, Nike tried to penetrate the skate arena in 1997 by initially selling their footwear to skate shops.
+Seeing that skateboarding grow more and more popular in the mid-’90s, Nike tried to penetrate the skate arena in 1997 by initially selling their footwear to skate shops.
 However, this strategy didn't work out as the market was already saturated by more skater-recognized skate-centric brands such as DC, Emerica, and Globe.
 The first line of Nike skateboarding shoes consisted of reworked basketball-born sneakers called the Nike Dunk, which featured upgrades such as padding and more durable materials to be more suited for the sport of skateboarding.

 While the resistance from the skate community was evident, the tables started to turn once skaters saw their favorite pro skaters rocking and designing Nike SB shoes.
 The pioneering team housed big named skaters such as Paul Rodriguez, Daniel Shimizu, Gino Iannucci, Danny Supa, Brian Anderson, Richard Mulder, Reese Forbes and more.
 With a solid roster to champion Nike SB sneakers, marketing strategies such as skater-designed signature shoes and promotional skate videos contributed to Nike's establishment in the world of skateboarding.

-Most of Nike's skate footwear were composed of classic silhouettes revamped for skate performance, but what really put the Nike SB category in the map is a signature shoe by the pro skater named Stefan Janoski.
+Most of Nike's skate footwear were composed of classic silhouettes revamped for skate performance, but what really put the Nike SB category on the map is a signature shoe by the pro skater named Stefan Janoski.
 The Zoom Janoski debuted in 2009 and had paved the way for many successful signature shoes.